Academic Integrity Policy

 Students are expected to maintain the highest academic standards while enrolled in CTC classes.

-Students guilty of scholastic dishonesty will be administratively dropped from the course with a grade of "F" and subject to disciplinary action, which may include suspension and expulsion.
+Students guilty of academic misconduct or fraud or scholastic dishonesty may be administratively dropped from the course or courses with a grade of "F" and subject to disciplinary action, which may include suspension or expulsion.

-By taking CTC courses, you agree that all required papers, exams, class projects or other assignments submitted for credit may be submitted to SafeAssign or similar third parties to review and evaluate for originally and intellectual integrity.
+By taking CTC courses, you agree that all required papers, exams, class projects or other assignments completed for credit may be submitted to SafeAssign or similar third parties to be reviewed and evaluated for originality and intellectual integrity.